BaroqueViola/Chess-Opening-Report/Instructions/Tasks.md

-## Task 1: Define a function lichess() where the user inputs the 8 character game code e.g. qzsgQdLe, return a dictionary containing the following:
+## Task 1: lichess()
+Define a function lichess() where the user inputs the 8 character game code e.g. qzsgQdLe, return a dictionary containing the following: {'opening': 'name', 'moves': [list of moves]}
-{'opening': 'name',
-'moves': [list of moves]}

 Example: